JingWang-RU/JingWang-RU.github.io/_pages/about.md

 I have joined Amazon (retail and Amazon Web Services) for over 3 years.
 I have developed an end-to-end time-series forecasting system for the global retail business.
 Between 2019 to 2021, I mainly focus on natural language processing, search engine and recommendation service at AWS AI Labs which attract clients from various domains.

 Before joining Amazon, I have done research projects at Mount Sinai, Cornell University, and Rutgers University as a postdoc researcher between 2015 to 2019.
-There is a lot of fun to work with team members with diverse backgrounds, such as Statistics, Biology and Radiology.
+I enjoy working with team members with diverse backgrounds, such as statistics, biology and cardiovascular technology.

-I have spent two wonderful years at National University of Singapore when pursuing my Ph.D. study.
+I have spent two wonderful years at National University of Singapore when pursuing my Ph.D. degree.